History of the Jews in France: Antisemitism and Jewish emigration

 Between 2000 and 2009, 13,315 French Jews moved to Israel, or made aliyah, an increase compared to the previous decade (1990–1999 : 10,443) that was in the continuity of a similar increase since the 1970s.
 A peak was reached during this period, in 2005 (2005: 2,951 Olim) but a significant proportion (between 20 and 30%) eventually came back to France.
 Some immigrants cited antisemitism and the growing Arab population as reasons for leaving.
 One couple who moved to Israel claimed that rising antisemitism by French Muslims and the anti-Israel bias of the French government was making life for Jews increasingly uncomfortable for them.
 At a welcoming ceremony for French Jews in the summer of 2004, then Israeli Prime Minister Ariel Sharon caused controversy when he advised all French Jews to "move immediately" to Israel and escape what he coined "the wildest anti-semitism" in France.
 In August 2007, some 2,800 olim were due to arrive in Israel from France, as opposed to the 3,000 initially forecast.
 1,129 French Jews made aliyah to Israel in 2009 and 1,286 in 2010.

 However, in the long term, France is not one of the top countries of Jewish emigration toward Israel.
 Many French Jews feel a strong attachment to France.
-In November 2012, Israeli Prime Minister Benjamin Netanyahu in a joint press conference with François Hollande advised the French Jewish community by saying "In my role as Prime Minister of Israel, I always say to Jews, wherever they may be, I say to them: Come to Israel and make Israel your home." alluding to former Israel Prime Minister's Ariel Sharon's similar advisement towards the French Jewish community to move to Israel back in 2004.
+In November 2012, Israeli Prime Minister Benjamin Netanyahu in a joint press conference with François Hollande advised the French Jewish community by saying "In my role as Prime Minister of Israel, I always say to Jews, wherever they may be, I say to them: Come to Israel and make Israel your home." alluding to former Israel Prime Minister's Ariel Sharon's similar 2004 advisement towards the French Jewish community to move to Israel.

-In 2013, 3,120 French Jews immigrated to Israel, marking a 63% increase over the previous year.
+In 2013, 3,120 French Jews emigrated to Israel, marking a 63% increase over the previous year.